-It’s definitely recommended to use two studio monitors.
+It’s recommended to use two studio monitors.
 Most importantly, you can’t hear stereo sound when using just one monitor.
-So, it’s highly recommended to get a pair of monitors, so you’re not just hearing all of the sound in mono!
+So, it’s highly recommended to get a pair of monitors, so you’re not just hearing all of the sounds in mono!

 Can you use studio monitors to listen to music?

 If you will be using the studio monitors in the production of music, then you should listen to your music through monitors to train your ears to the sound they produce.
 Studio monitors offer a different frequency range and overall different frequency response, hence the need to train your ear and get used to them.

 However, if you’re looking to just buy speakers for music listening then they might not be your best option.
 The reason is that these monitors flatten the sound, portraying it as clearly and as close to the original sound recorded as possible.
 If you want to hear tons of bass, then you’re not necessarily going to get them through near-field speakers like this.

 Do I need studio monitor stands?